 Relay contact configuration

-How to use a relay in a circuit?
+How to use relays in a circuit?

-Relays have a wide range of applications starting from washing machines at homes to the telecommunication systems at the International space station, relays can be found everywhere.
+Relays have a wide range of applications starting from washing machines at homes to the telecommunication systems at the International space station, they can be found everywhere.
 The following are a few key applications:

 - In motor control circuits for motor switching, protection as well as control.